cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/binary_search_alg.rst

 node, the left or right subtrees are traversed depending on whether the target value is less or more than the node under consideration, representing the successive elimination of elements.

-The worst case is :math:`{ \lfloor \log _{2}(n)+1\rfloor }` iterations of the comparison loop, The worst case is reached when the search reaches the deepest level of the tree, equivalent to a binary search that has reduced to one element and, in each iteration, always eliminates the smaller subarray out of the two if they are not of equal size.
+The worst case is :math:`{ \lfloor \log _{2}(n)+1 \rfloor }` iterations of the comparison loop, The worst case is reached when the search reaches the deepest level of the tree, equivalent to a binary search that has reduced to one element and, in each iteration, always eliminates the smaller subarray out of the two if they are not of equal size.

+**Linear search**

+Linear search is a simple search algorithm that checks every record until it finds the target value.
+Linear search can be done on a linked list, which allows for faster insertion and deletion than an array.
+Binary search is faster than linear search for sorted arrays except if the array is short, although the array needs to be sorted beforehand.
+Comparison sorting algorithms, such as quicksort and merge sort, require at least :math:`O(n\log n)` comparisons in the worst case.

 **Hashing**

-For implementing associative arrays, **hash tables,** a data structure that maps keys to records using a hash function, are generally faster than binary search on a sorted array of records; most implementations require only amortized constant time on average.
-However, hashing is not useful for approximate matches, such as computing the next-smallest, next-largest, and nearest key, as the only information given on a failed search is that the target is not present in any record.
+For implementing associative arrays, **hash tables,** a data structure that maps keys to records using a hash function, are generally faster than binary search on a sorted array of records; most implementations require only amortized constant time on average. **However, hashing is not useful for approximate matches,** such as computing the next-smallest, next-largest, and nearest key, as the only information given on a failed search is that the target is not present in any record.
 Binary search is ideal for such matches, performing them in logarithmic time.
 Binary search also supports approximate matches.
 Some operations, like finding the smallest and largest element, can be done efficiently on sorted arrays but not on hash tables.